-Whether you're a student preparing for a test, or you feel like your memory's starting to let you down, there are proven ways to boost your brain power and improve your memory at any age.
+Whether you're a student preparing for a test, or you feel like your memory's starting to let you down, there are proven ways to boost your brainpower and improve your memory at any age.

 Here's a sampling of some of the best foods to fuel the brain:

-Getting the recommended eight hours' sleep each night is not an indulgence.
+If you're truly wondering how to improve memorization, consider this: getting the recommended eight hours' sleep each night is not an indulgence.
 It's an absolute requirement for brain health.
 Your time spent asleep is the brain's opportunity to consolidate memories and repair itself.

-While we sleep, "Some of our bodies most sophisticated mechanisms rev up to do the hard work involved in repairing and maintaining nearly every aspect of our physiology and psychology."
+According to Kermit Pattison of Experience Life, while we sleep, "Some of our bodies most sophisticated mechanisms rev up to do the hard work involved in repairing and maintaining nearly every aspect of our physiology and psychology."